-How to Choose a Long Term Care Facility
+How to Choose the Best Long-Term Care Facility for Your Loved Ones

-Nobody likes to talk about long term care facilities but at some point, our loved ones will probably need help—and we will too.
-Maybe you’ve reached a point where a long term care facility is the obviously next step and after putting it off as long as you could, you’re now looking for help on how to choose a long term care facility—for you or a loved one.
+Nobody likes to talk about long-term care facilities but at some point, our loved ones will probably need help—and we will too.
+Maybe you’ve reached a point where a long-term care facility is the next step, and after putting it off as long as you could, you’re now looking for help on how to choose a long-term care facility—for you or a loved one.

-Before you decide that long term care facility is the only option, have you considered in-home care?
-If your loved one is recovering from an illness or needs basic care and help, in-home care is available and covered by Medicare.
+Before you decide that long-term care facility is the only option, have you considered in-home care?
+If your loved one is recovering from an illness or needs primary care and help, in-home care is available and covered by Medicare.
 Also covered by Medicare is in-home hospice care should your loved one reach that point.

 How to Choose a Long-Term Care Facility

 Let your nose be your guide.
-If the facility doesn’t smell good, that should be cause for concern.
+If the facility doesn’t smell right, that should be cause for concern.

 Quality of the Staff

 Ask for information on the management staff and caregivers—their schooling, experience, and ask for references and check them.

 Speaking of staff, what is the ratio of residents to staff?
 Even the best caregivers will provide inadequate care if they’re responsible for too many residents.